gmarkall/nbep-7/README.md

 Free,0,0x7fae06600000,0,0,0,0,0,1.10798,1.10921,0.00122238,/home/nfs/gmarkall/numbadev/numba/numba/utils.py:678
 ```

+This provides a small example - however, the whole Numba test suite also passes
+using an EMM Plugin.

 ### Numba CUDA Unit tests

 All relevant unit tests pass with the prototype branch.
-A summary of the unit
-test results at present running with:
+The unit test suite can
+be run with the RMM EMM Plugin with:

 ```
 NUMBA_CUDA_MEMORY_MANAGER=RMM python -m numba.runtests numba.cuda.tests
 ```

-is:
+Note that this is slightly different to the proposed environment variable for
+setting the EMM Plugin, but matches the current prototype implementation.
+A
+summary of the unit test suite output is:

 ```
 Ran 517 tests in 146.964s